soni168/Codsoft/README.md

 # Codsoft
-this repository is madeup for my internship taska on codsoft.
+This repository is madeup for my internship tasks in codsoft!! task 1
+Landing page :
+I had created a portfolio to show up my HTML and CSS skills in this first following task.